avaika/interview/README.md

 ## Docker
 1. #fun: How to use a different kernel version inside docker container?
 2. How does docker affect aplication performance?
-3. There's a nice Dockerfile.
+3. There's a nice (oh my eyes) Dockerfile.
 Any ideas for optimizations?
 ```
 FROM ubuntu